Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * I want to give my customers compensation or discounts if a problem occurred.
  * I hope that the customers will come back with a new order.
  * I want to deliver the orders on time.
- * I wish that nothing happen during the transport delivery time.
 #### As a new customer:
  * I wish that I can find what I am looking for.
  * I hope I can use my present card.